Cash Relief for Morocco Earthquake Survivors

 On September 8th, the largest earthquake to hit the region in over 100 years struck Morocco’s High Atlas Mountains, with 450,000 people surrounding the Marrakech area estimated to be impacted.
 Communities near the epicenter in Al-Haouz, Chichaoua, and Taroudant were already among the poorest in the country and now struggle to afford food, medicine, safe shelter, and transportation out of impacted areas.

-Our team has delivered cash to 9,000+ people in poverty in Morocco since 2019 and is working to reach survivors as quickly as we’re able to raise funds and establish secure payment channels.
+Our team has delivered cash to 9,000+ people in poverty in Morocco since 2019 and is working to reach survivors as quickly as we’re able.

 - Beyond structural damage and losing family members, survivors are reporting loss of livelihoods and psychological distress as their primary concerns.
 In some villages near the epicenter, 100% of survivors we spoke to have lost all sources of income after the earthquake.